lokeshkuna/Gen-Quiz/README.md

 A comprehensive quiz creation and assignment platform built with React.js, Node.js, Express.js, and MongoDB.

-> **Note**: This application is configured for local development.
-Production URLs in the codebase are placeholders (example.com) and should be replaced with your actual hosting URLs if deploying to production.

 ## 🚀 Quick Start

 ### Prerequisites